Kaija Sanelma Harris: Early life and education

 Kaija Sanelma Harris was born in Turku, Finland.
-At the age of four, Kaija and her sister were sent to Sweden to escape the threat of Soviet occupation.
+At the age of four, Kaija and her sister were sent to Sweden as Finnish war children to escape the threat of Soviet occupation during the Continuation War.
 Both her Finnish biological mother and her Swedish foster mother were accomplished textile workers.
 Her Swedish foster mother knit and embroidered clothes for her, and her Finnish mother was a seamstress who worked out of their home, making gowns to a customer's specifications.
 Artist Megan Broner who collaborated with Kaija on an exhibition combining each artist's weaving and jewelry, described how Harris' aptitude for textiles began at an early age.
 Broner recounted a story where Harris' mother asked her to go out and purchase more thread, giving the small child a single blue string for reference, of which Harris was able to perfectly match from memory.

 Following high school, Harris studied weaving at Abo Hemslojdslararinne Institut (Turku Textile Teachers Institute) from 1960 to 1964.
 She described this experience in an artist statement she wrote in 1988.
 The school was very traditional.
 Students learned to spin, dye, and weave, and received a thorough understanding of weave structures.
 Students also learned sewing, drafting patterns, embroidery, and studied many lesser-known textile techniques.
 Good craftsmanship and design was emphasized.
 Harris writes that "Although my first weave was somewhat discouraging, I think I learned more from it than from any later one.
 I learned the function and meaning of the various parts of the loom, the relationship between a draft and a weave, and above all how to repair broken warp threads and as you all know, the knowledge one gains the hard way is not easily forgotten."